-If you're looking for something a little more local than the expat-dominated bars of Lan Kwai Fong and Wan Chai, then you need to venture off Hong Kong Island to Knutsford Terrace in Tsim Sha Tsui.
-This strip of bars and restaurants offers a more diverse mix of locals, expats and tourists, while still delivering plenty of choice.
-There are around thirty places to eat and drink crowded along the street and on the nearby Observatory Court.
+If you're looking for something a little more local than the expat-dominated bars of Lan Kwai Fong and Wan Chai, then you might want to venture off the beaten path to Kowloon, which lies north of Hong Kong Island on the other side of Victoria Harbor.
+Kowloon's Tsim Sha Tsui neighborhood is home to Knutsford Terrace, a strip of bars and restaurants offering a more diverse mix of locals, expats, and tourists, while still delivering plenty of choices.